ethereum-attestation-service/eas-docs-site/docs/welcome.md

 - **permissionless**, meaning you do not need permission from a centralized entity, person, or group to use EAS.

 ### 🧱 EAS does not presuppose anything
 EAS is a primitive base layer.
 It does not presuppose anything such as how it will be used or the correct schema structure for a use case.
 It is designed to be a foundation that can be used to build more specific and complex systems on top of it and can be tailored to fit the needs of different users.
-This primitive layer will enable the freedom to create and reinforce the **right schemas** and attestations for the **right use cases** for the **right users** overtime.
+This primitive layer will enable the freedom to create and reinforce the **right schemas** and attestations for the **right use cases** for the **right users** over time.

 ### 🚄 Elegantly simple smart contracts
 EAS runs on two elegant and simple smart contracts.
 One for [**registering attestation Schemas**](docs/technical--docs/contracts), and another to [**attest with them**](docs/technical--docs/contracts).
 Schemas can be registered for any use case and attestations can be done on-chain or off-chain.